 Your browser does not support this video.

-SQL 2014 Admin, Part 5: Disaster Recovery and Backups
+SQL 2014 Admin, Part 5 of 5: Disaster Recovery and Backups

 with expert Chris Bell